 She’s also been using one piece of yarn at a time, cutting off the ends closer to the knot and calling them her little snakes!

-Watch our video of my daughter teaching us all how to finger crochet:
+My daughter teaching us all how to finger crochet:

 I couldn’t be happier that she’s taken to this so well.
 It’s been fun to share in this together.
 Have you tried finger crochet?
 Do your kids love to craft with yarn?